devzbysiu/aos/README.md

 on the level of the coverage.

 Next, I'm breaking the code.
-We can see that the first widget starts blinking, then turns red and blinks again.
+We can see that the first widget starts blinking, then turns red and blinks in red.
 This means that the `cargo check` failed.
 Next stage is not started until the previous one is successful, so second widget does not change.